-Pascal Finette of Singularity University says it best:
+Pascal Finette of Singularity University says:

 “When it comes to future investments – the kind of investment which would allow an incumbent to leapfrog, leverage their often substantial resources and in-depth knowledge pools, and crush any startup, they tend to be held back by (1) a deep-rooted fear of the new cannibalizing the old and (2) an equally strong desire to keep leveraging the status quo instead of creating new capabilities.”

 I would add that new business models are being developed at an increasing rate, and each has the potential to disrupt big, successful players who don’t adapt quickly enough.
 This is the true threat facing all of us.

 It’s also the opportunity for smart companies to adapt their cultures and extend their leadership positions.

 Paqui Casanueva, CEO of INTERprotección, talks about why his company chose to run an ExO Sprint in 2016:

 “We had been 40 years in the industry, and we were market leaders.
 Then we started to see startups enter our space.
 Did we want to sit still and watch ourselves be disrupted?
 Or did we want to enjoy the ride and start to disrupt our own industry?”